walkerjameschris/autodrive/README.md

 is a hashmap which **relates state to action**.
 In this simulation, the state is the car's sensors which measure the distance from the car to the edge of the road on pre-derermined angles.
-This state is related to Q-values which are fed through a softmax function to determine probabilities as to what the car should do next.
+This state is related to Q-values which are fed through a series of functions to determine the best action.

 When the car is training, it updates it Q-table at each step.
 When it is evaluated, it simply references the Q-table to make choices.
 I also